 Our responsibility is to express an opinion on these financial statements based on our audit.
-Our report is made solely to you, as a body, in accordance with the disclosure requirements of Appendix E to the Code, and for no other purpose.
+Our report is made solely to you, as a body, and for no other purpose.
+We do not assume responsibility towards or accept liability to any other person for the contents of this report.

 We conducted our audit in accordance with International Standards on Auditing.
-Those standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement, and whether the financial statements are in accordance with the disclosure requirements of Appendix E to the Code.
+Those standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement, and whether the financial statements are in accordance with the disclosure requirements of Appendix E to the SFC Code.